sciZer0/7/a/README.md

-Fundamental Errors in Science and New Discoveries Changing All Science:<br>
+# Fundamental Errors in Science and New Discoveries Changing All Science:<br>
 <br>
-New Formula for Force<br>
-New Formula for Work<br>
-New Formula for Energy<br>
-New Formula for Power<br>
----

 <b>Table of Contents</b>
 * FIRST OF ALL<br>